olle/query-response-spring-amqp/xdocs/guide/getting-started.md

 broker is running, it can be accessed at http://localhost:15672 with username and password `guest/guest`.

-Now running your application, will enable {{BRAND}}, connect to the broker and create all the resources necessary on the broker.
+Now running your application, will enable {{attr.BRAND}}, connect to the broker and create all the resources necessary on the broker.

 ```sh